nambiarnimah-projects/ecommerce-sales-analysis/README.md

 The goal of this project was to practice basic data analysis skills such as:

-* Writing SQL queries to explore a dataset
-* Finding patterns in sales across categories and regions
-* Calculating metrics like revenue, number of orders, and customer count
-* Creating a simple dashboard to visualize the results
+A business-focused sales analysis of an e-commerce dataset using SQL for data extraction and Power BI for dashboard visualization.
+The goal was to identify which product categories and regions drive the most revenue, and how sales trends shift over time — the kind of insight a business would use to make pricing and inventory decisions.

 This project is part of my learning journey in data analytics.